 Health and safety are important concerns of the Group, and are considered in relation to all aspects of its business operations in alignment with the view that its employees are its most valuable asset.
 The Group is therefore committed to providing employees with a safe, pleasant and healthy working environment.
-Consistent with this commitment, the Group has moved to new premises at 4/F., KOHO, 73-75 Hung To Road, Kwun Tong, Hong Kong in mid-June 2017.
-In comparison with the former office, which has a gross floor area (GFA) of approximately 14,280 sq ft, the new workplace covers a GFA of approximately 21,480 sq ft, and provides facilities for employees to relax, gather and have informal meetings.
+The principal office of the Group is located at 4/F., KOHO, 73-75 Hung To Road, Kwun Tong, Hong Kong with a gross floor area (GFA) of approximately 21,480 sq ft.
+It provides facilities for employees to relax, gather and have informal meetings.

-As with the previous premises, all staff members are alerted to the emergency evacuation guidelines conspicuously posted around the office, and are expected to be familiar with safety procedures in case of fire or similar emergencies.
+All staff members are alerted to the emergency evacuation guidelines conspicuously posted around the office, and are expected to be familiar with safety procedures in case of fire or similar emergencies.
 To reinforce such familiarity, fire drills are conducted on a regular basis to highlight the escape routes.
 All employees are also encouraged to inform relevant departments whenever they notice any potential or apparent health and safety hazards so as to protect the well-being of all staff.